sagemath/sage-archive-2023-02-01/src/doc/en/thematic_tutorials/lie/integrable.rst

 extremely interesting.
 Integrable highest weight representations of `\mathfrak{g}` arise in a variety of contexts, from string theory to the modular representation theory of the symmetric groups, and the theory of modular forms.
-One particular representation, `L(\Lambda_0)` is particularly ubiquitous, and this is called the *basic representation*.
+The representation `L(\Lambda_0)` is particularly ubiquitous and is called the *basic representation*.

 Therefore in [KMPS]_ (published in 1990) tabulated data for many of these representations.
 They wrote